There's Something About Mary: Plot

-13 years later, Ted is a magazine writer and still in love with Mary.
-On the advice of his best friend, Dom Woganowski, Ted hires private investigator Pat Healy to track her down.
-Healy discovers that she is an orthopedic surgeon living in Miami with her intellectually disabled brother Warren and roommate, Magda.
-After observing her for a few days, Pat also becomes fixated on her.
-He returns to Providence and lies to Ted about Mary, telling him she is overweight and has four kids by three different men.
-Pat quits his job and returns to Miami to pursue her.
-He resorts to lying and stalking to win Mary over.
+13 years later, Ted is a writer and thinks about Mary constantly.
+His best friend, Dom Woganowski, refers Ted to a private investigator, Pat Healy, to track her down.
+Pat discovers that she is an orthopedic surgeon living in Miami with Warren.
+After seeing Mary, Pat also becomes fixated on her.
+He lies to Ted about Mary, to try to disgust him and discourage him from contacting Mary.
+Pat moves to Miami, where he spies on Mary, and uses the information to charm her into dating him.